Easy Vegetable Gyoza Soup (Potsticker)

 Ingredient Notes and Substitutions

-As mentioned above, any frozen vegetable dumplings that can be cooked by steaming will work for this simple recipe.
+As mentioned above, any frozen or fresh vegetable dumplings that can be cooked by steaming will work for this simple recipe.

 Broth:

-In addition to vegetable broth, you can also use miso in this recipe.
-I would recommend using 1/2 veggie broth and 1/2 miso broth for best depth of flavor if making miso gyoza soup.
+I like to use a flavorful broth by using Better Than Bouillon paste.
+I especially love the Sautéed Onion. n addition to vegetable broth, you can also use miso in this recipe.
+If using miso paste, I recommend using 1/2 veggie broth and 1/2 miso paste with water for best depth of flavor.

 Veggies:

 Any vegetables will work in this soup.
-Consider carrots, celery, onions, bok choy, cabbage, broccoli, cauliflower, spinach, squash, sweet potatoes, or kale.
-Add vegetables that require less time to cook (like spinach and bok choy) can be later, see recipe card for details.
+Consider carrots, celery, onions, bok choy, cabbage, broccoli, cauliflower, spinach, squash, peppers, sweet potatoes, or kale.
+Add vegetables that require less time to cook like spinach and bok choy, later.
+See recipe card for details.

 What is vegetable gyoza (or potsticker) made of?

 A veggie gyoza is often filled vegetables like cabbage, mushrooms, carrots, ginger, garlic, and green onion.
-Sometimes, they also include tofu or edamame as well.
-The dough is made from wheat flour.
+Sometimes, they also include tofu, edamame, or noodles as well.
+The dough is usually made from wheat flour.

 Which vegan dumplings can I use for soup?